openwisp/openwisp-docs/developer/hacking-openwisp-python-django.rst

 and trusted by internationally recognised companies including Mozilla, Red Hat, Heroku, and Eventbrite.

-Here are some reasons for which OpenWISP uses Django REST framework:
+Here are some reasons why OpenWISP uses Django REST framework:

 - simplicity, flexibility, quality, and test coverage of source code
 - powerful serialization engine compatible with both ORM and non-ORM